Frisked and Manhandled in Amarillo Texas

 Sometime shortly after midnight on a bitterly cold January morning many years ago.

-Alan: Driver of the car, completely lacking in the nuances of Texas traffic laws, and was recently discovered to have an intense fetish for the male buttocks.
+Alan: Primary driver of the car, completely lacking in the nuances of Texas traffic laws, and alarmingly stupid.

 Lance: Front seat passenger, map reader and navigator, purveyor of navigational pearls of wisdom such as:

 - “That’s the exit we want…way back there.”

 - “Last chance gas?
 I can find cheaper gas somewhere in the vast empty desert in between Las Vegas and Arizona.”

 - “Don’t worry, we can drive for miles on empty; long before we run out of gas and are cannibalized by a family of desert dwelling inbreds.”

 Matt: Backseat passenger, frustrated driver with serious blood pressure issues (issues exacerbated by questionable passenger-side navigation).

 Me: Backseat passenger, provider of sarcasm, semi-blind (evidently thirty miles is “way too far to go back” to retrieve a pair of glasses from a motel room in Flagstaff Arizona).

 Four big imposing Texas cops: Big, imposing, lacking couth, rough hands, no perceivable sense of humor.